CodeSlicing/pure-swift-ui/README.md

 In addition to this, `AngularGradient` and `arc` on `Path` are defined with appropriate `startAngleFromTop` or `angleFromTop` arguments which do what they say.

 The semantic constants `top`, `bottom`, `topTrailing` etc defined on `Angle` now represent the angles based on the native orientation.
 So `bottom` is defined as `90.degrees` for example.
-These constants can therfore be passed in to the aforementioned `startAngle` arguments (not the `fromTop` variants) and will result in the expected behaviour.
+These constants can therefor be passed in to the aforementioned `startAngle` arguments (not the `fromTop` variants) and will result in the expected behaviour.

 ## Installation